Safeguarding and Child Protection Policy

 - Appropriate safeguarding arrangements in place to respond to children who are absent from education

-- That East Wichel Community Primary School and Nursery has policies and systems in place to prevent, identify and respond to Child on Child Abuse and Child on Child Sexual Harassment and Sexual Violence
+- That East Wichel Primary School & Nursery has policies and systems in place to prevent, identify and respond to Child-on-Child Abuse and Child-on-Child Sexual Harassment and Sexual Violence

-- The governing body reviews East Wichel Community Primary School and Nursery safeguarding policies/procedures annually or as required due to changes in statutory guidance
+- The governing body reviews East Wichel Primary School & Nursery safeguarding policies/procedures annually or as required due to changes in statutory guidance

 - That where possible more than one emergency contact telephone number is recorded for each pupil and this is checked on a regular basis

-- That there is an appropriately trained Designated Teacher appointed to promote the educational achievement for: Children Looked After (CLA); those children who have left care through adoption; special guardianships or child care orders; or were adopted from state care outside England and Wales; and will work with the Virtual School Head
+- That there is an appropriately trained Designated Teacher appointed who should work with local authorities to promote the educational achievement of registered pupils who are looked after; those children who have left care through adoption; special guardianships or child care orders; or were adopted from state care outside England and Wales; and will work with the Virtual School Head

-- That the staff at East Wichel Community Primary School and Nursery have the skills, knowledge and understanding to keep Children Looked After (CLA) safe
+- That the staff at East Wichel Primary School & Nursery have the skills, knowledge and understanding to keep looked after children safe

-- That East Wichel Community Primary School and Nursery operates “safer recruitment” procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers.
+- That East Wichel Primary School & Nursery operates “safer recruitment” procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers.
 In line with School Staffing Regulations, at least one person on any recruitment panel will have undertaken safer recruitment training.

 - That the school has procedures for dealing with allegations of abuse against staff/volunteers

-- That the Chair of Governors, Chair of the Management Committee or proprietor of an independent school will liaise with the Local Authority Designated Officer, Police and other partner agencies in the event of allegations of abuse being made against the Head Teacher
+- That the Chair of Governors will liaise with the Local Authority Designated Officer, Police and other partner agencies in the event of allegations of abuse being made against the Headteacher

-- That East Wichel Community Primary School and Nursery will maintain a Single Central Record of relevant pre-employment checks as detailed in KCSIE 2024 and that details of individuals should be removed from the single central record when they leave the employment of East Wichel Community Primary School and Nursery
+- That East Wichel Primary School & Nursery will maintain a Single Central Record of relevant pre-employment checks as detailed in KCSIE 2025 and that details of individuals should be removed from the single central record when they leave the employment of East Wichel Primary School & Nursery

 - That all staff who work with children undergo safeguarding and child protection training, including online safety, at induction and this training is regularly updated.